SpikeHD/GlacierDiskInfo/README.md

 ## Build Steps
 1. Clone the repository
-2. Run `dx build --package glacierdisk-gui --release`
+2. Run `dx build --package glacier-disk-info --release`
-3. The build will be in `target/dx/glacierdisk-gui/release`
+3. The build will be in `target/dx/glacier-disk-info/release`

 # TODO